rayen-creator/facebookUI_clone/README.md

 # Getting Started

-Facebook UI clone using flutter
+Facebook UI clone using flutter followed this amazing tutorial https://www.youtube.com/watch?v=HvLb5gdUfDE

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine: